 A healthier workplace contributes to the workers’ increased productivity, and in turn, it boosts the company’s performance.
 The World Economic Forum said companies could use a three-pronged approach to achieve a healthier and safer workplace.
 These include:

 - Protecting the employees’ mental health by reducing work-related risk factors;

 - Promoting mental health through the development of positive work aspects and strengths of employees;

 To protect the employees’ mental health, companies should implement and enforce policies and practices related to health and safety.
-The heads of organizations should have put in place interventions that could quickly identify distress, abuse of substances and mental health condition among employees and provide them with resources for proper management.
+The heads of organizations should have put in place interventions that could quickly identify distress, abuse of substances, and mental health conditions among employees and provide them with resources for proper management.
 All workers should also be informed that support is available to them.

 Healthy organizations also encourage the active involvement of employees in decision-making and allow them to freely participate in the company’s healthy work-life balance programs and policies.
 Companies should also provide plans for the employees’ career development and recognize their contributions.